My Quiet Kitchen

 • spinach - I included spinach just for fun and to add something green, but it's 100% optional.

 • toppings - the only other things you'll need for enjoying these epic vegan taquitos are your favorite toppings and dips!
 You can't go wrong with guacamole, salsa, fresh cilantro, lime wedges, and chopped lettuce.
-Vegan sour cream or this creamy lime dressing are also perfect.
+Vegan sour cream or creamy jalapeno dressing are also perfect.

 How To Make Vegan Taquitos